Fertilising embryos instead of eggs

 Challenging two centuries of dogma

-Molecular embryologist, Dr Tony Perry, senior author of the study, said: “This is the first time that full term development has been achieved by injecting sperm into embryos.
+Molecular embryologist Dr Tony Perry, senior author of the study, said: “This is first time that full term development has been achieved by injecting sperm into embryos.

 “It had been thought that only an egg cell was capable of reprogramming sperm to allow embryonic development to take place.